So you want to know how to make money with Pinterest and are wondering if it is possible?

 Obviously is going to work better and faster if you already have a blog.

-If you don’t have a site you can still use some affiliate tactics as explained below.
+If you don’t have a site you can still use some affiliate tactics as I explain below.

 1. How to Make Extra Money on Pinterest As a Virtual Assistant

-Most companies and some high profile bloggers are sometimes too busy to give a thought about Pinterest learning.
-So, they opt to outsource and here is where you chip in as a virtual assistant.
+Many companies and bloggers are sometimes too busy to give a thought about Pinterest learning.
+So, they opt to outsource, and here is where you chip in as a virtual assistant.

 There is a common misconception that you must be an expert designer to become a Pinterest virtual assistance; seriously that’s not entirely true.